opensecuritycontroller/community/development/unit_test_guidelines.md

 #### Arrange-Act-Assert

 For details on Arrange-Act-Assert, see the Test Format session below.

-Adding the comments **// Arrange. // Act. // Assert.** within the body of your test method creates clear, visual boundaries within the test method, helping you organize the code and facilitate code reviews since it becomes very evident what is the core part of the test, what is being setup and how it is being validated.
-This is particularly useful for test methods with many arrange and assert lines.
-For short test methods these comments may not be necessary.
+Add the comments // Arrange. // Act. // Assert. within the body of your test method to create clear, visual boundaries.
+Making this step a core part of the test helps to both organize the code and facilitate code reviews by providing a better picture as to exactly what is being setup and how it is being validated.
+This is particularly useful for test methods with several arrange and assert lines.
+These comments may not be necessary for short test methods.

 **DO:**